-Ending homelessness begins with a commitment to reduce the number of people experiencing homelessness.
-This requires dedication to data analysis and holding organizations accountable in their use of public funding.
+Hearth Connection is a leader in Minnesota’s use of innovation and data to improve services for people experiencing homelessness.
+We are dedicated to data analysis and holding organizations accountable in their use of public funding.
 Outcomes of our programs are evaluated internally with customized software and by independent research.
-We continuously track results to ensure performance, improve our service model, and show that we are reaching those most in need.
+We continuously track results to ensure performance, improve our service model and make sure that we are reaching those most in need.